 The NCCI WC Experience Rating Plan is an example of a split loss plan.
-The split plan works better for WC because it separates the claim count uncertainty (the parameter risk, mostly driven by lots of small Med-only and T\T claims) and the severity uncertainty (the process risk, driven by relatively few but influential Major PP, PT, and Fatal claims).
+The split plan has been found to produce empirically better results for the WC plan than a total or limited loss plan, perhaps because WC loss distributions are very heavy tailed.
+This can also be thought of as separating the claim count uncertainty (the parameter risk, mostly driven by lots of small Medonly and TT claims) and the severity uncertainty (the process risk, driven by relatively few but influential Major PP, PT, and Fatal claims).